Vitamin C for the skin: everything you need to know

 The benefits of vitamin C in reusable silicone Pads

-Sustainable and practical: The PadThey can be reused up to 30 times – a simple and environmentally friendly addition to your skincare routine.
+• Sustainable and practical: The Pads They are reusable up to 30 times – a simple and environmentally friendly addition to your skincare routine.

-Reliable quality: Our PadThey are vegan, cruelty-free and made in Germany – dermatologically tested and good for your skin.
+• Reliable quality: Our Pads They are vegan, cruelty-free and made in Germany – dermatologically tested and good for your skin.

-Caution with sensitive skin and rosacea
+Caution for sensitive skin and rosacea

-Although vitamin C has many benefits for the skin, it can cause irritations such as redness or dryness in sensitive skin.
+Although vitamin C has many benefits for the skin, it can cause irritation such as redness or dryness in sensitive skin.
 If you have sensitive skin, it's advisable to introduce vitamin C slowly into your skincare routine and start with a low concentration.

 Conclusion: Vitamin C benefits for your skin

-FAQs about vitamin C in skin care
+FAQs about Vitamin C in skincare

 Can I use vitamin C during pregnancy and breastfeeding?